ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ```

 Now that we are set up, we need an effect that gets the teas when we have a new session that was loaded, either via login or via session restore due to application reload.
 We already have a shell for this effect, so let's work out the tests.
-Remember that you will need to adjust your `impoort` statements as new objects are referenced.
+Remember that you will need to adjust your `import` statements as new objects are referenced.

 First, we will copy the test data from our data reducer tests.
 We will need similar data here, so we may as well just use the same data.
 Since we won't have a need to change these we can just declare them right after the `import` statements and don't have to worry about re-initializing them with each test.